floriankraemer/floriankraemer.github.io/_posts/2025-03-10-Frameworks-Lack-App-Architecture.markdown

+---
+layout: post
+title: 'Frameworks, Architecture & Screaming Architecture'
+categories: software-architecture
+tags:
+  - software-architecture
+date: 2025-03-10
+draft: false
+comments: true
+---

 # Frameworks, Architecture & Screaming Architecture

 Take a look at the following directory structures.
 What do you see in any of the four different structures?
 What do you think is the purpose of the applications you're looking at?
+TEST

 <table>
     <tr>